eosDAC (EOSDAC) Price Tops $0.0013 on Exchanges

 Buying and Selling eosDAC

-eosDAC can be purchased on these cryptocurrency exchanges: .
-It is usually not currently possible to purchase alternative cryptocurrencies such as eosDAC directly using U.S. dollars.
-Investors seeking to trade eosDAC should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase eosDAC using one of the exchanges listed above.
+eosDAC can be traded on the following cryptocurrency exchanges: .
+It is usually not presently possible to buy alternative cryptocurrencies such as eosDAC directly using U.S. dollars.
+Investors seeking to acquire eosDAC should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy eosDAC using one of the aforementioned exchanges.

 Receive News & Updates for eosDAC Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for eosDAC and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.